JoSimon05/POST-IT_old/README.md

 <br>

 > [!TIP]
-> If you have problems with the operation of the application (about shortcuts, visual defects, etc...), try restarting it (use "**Quit**" in Tray context menu) <br>
-  Even if problems persist, please report them in the [Issues](https://github.com/JoSimon05/POST-IT/issues) section
+> If you have problems with the operation of the application (about shortcuts, visual defects, etc...), try restarting it (use "**Quit**" in Tray context menu).
+Even if problems persist, please report them in the [Issues](https://github.com/JoSimon05/POST-IT/issues) section.

 <br>